VoxBorealis/To-Do-List-Web-Application/README.md

 - The user can create a new task for themselves.
 - The user can set a priority level for their tasks.
 - The tasks will be ordered based on their priority.
+- The user may mark a task as 'done', therefore moving it to a 'Completed Tasks' list

 These are the basic features that I have in mind at the moment.
 I recognize the need for more SQL tables, so more features need to be added.